Netherlands Fractal Pattern: History

 With the adoption of the Revision Baltskin Viper P6N ballistic helmets in 2019 with a full fielding expected by 2022, issued green helmets with the Dutch Army will have issued NFP Green/Tan helmet covers.

 During Enforce Tac 19, numerous manufacturers like Berghaus and Marom Dolphin, the latter for their Fusion load carrying system under the Improved Operational Soldier System (IOSS) (Verbeterd Operationeel Soldaten Systeem) (VOSS), offered military gear with NFP camo pattern as an option.
 The VOSS in NFP camo was also on display at the NEDS exhibition in Rotterdam on November 28, 2019.

 The first use of the NFP in combat operations was with Dutch troops operating under Resolute Support Mission in Afghanistan in January 2020.

 On August 10, 2020, it was announced that full adoption of the NFP was pushed back from the intended 2023 deadline due to a contract dispute.
 Dutch forces will continue to use Multicam camo uniforms as an interim solution if deployed outside of the Netherlands in contingency areas.

+In 2021, it's reported that the Belgian Navy adopted the naval camouflage variant.

 On September 20, 2022, it's reported that half a million of Dutch troops will use NFP-based uniforms made by Carrington Textiles under Dutch specifications.

 In April 2024, the Dutch Ministry of Defence announced that NFP-based raingear will be issued in NFP Multitone.